ShegunIfabi/DSA-Documentation/README.md

 ## Project Topic: E-commerce Sales Analysis

 ### Project Overview
-This Data Analysis project aims to generate insight into sales performance of the E commerce project over the past year.
-By analysing the various parameters in the data received we seek to gather enough insight to make
+This Data Analysis project aims to generate insight into the sales performance of the E-commerce project over the past year.
+By analysing the various parameters in the data received we seek to gather enough insight to make reasonable decisions, which then enable us to tell compelling stories around our data from the insight gotten and to know the best performance from our data.

+### Data source
+The data source used here is Data Sale.csv, and this is an open-source dataset that can be freely downloaded online on Kaggle or FRED.

+### Tools Used
+- MS Excel For data cleaning [Download here](https.//www.microsoft.com)
+     - For data collection
+     - For data cleaning
+- SQL Server (For Querying and analysis)
+- Power BI (For report creation)
+- MS PowerPoint (For presentation)